Moving to a new country and starting over isn’t as difficult nor daunting as it seems.

-I moved away for bad reasons three times: once to Australia, to avoid dealing with my social life; once to the Netherlands, to avoid dealing with my academic life; and once to Poland, to avoid dealing with not being able to find a job in Belgium as it meant peak decadence for me.
+I moved away for bad reasons three times: once to Australia, to avoid dealing with my social life; once to the Netherlands, to avoid dealing with my academic life; and once to Poland, to avoid dealing with not wanting to find a job in Belgium as it meant peak decadence for me.

 Do I regret it?
 No. Moving away enabled me to learn these lessons.
 However, had I known about this, I would have fixed my problems before leaving.